tsengia/JSGFKit_Plus_Plus/README.md

 # JSGFKit_Plus_Plus
-A static library for parsing, generating, manipulating, and matching strings against JSGF grammars.
+A static cross-platform library for parsing, generating, manipulating, and matching strings against JSGF grammars.
 This is a C++ port of the Java JSGFKit with a few additional features.

 ## Building